vekatze/neut/book/src/noetic-optimization.md

 Some (including me) might find the above restriction rather ad-hoc.
 Indeed, there exists an alternative, more seemingly principled approach.
 The approach essentially uses [the ST monad](https://hackage.haskell.org/package/base-4.18.0.0/docs/Control-Monad-ST.html); Every noetic type is now of the form `noema(s, A)`, where the `s` corresponds to the `s` in `STRef s a`.

 In this approach, `let-on` would internally use `runST: (forall s.
 ST s a) -> a` to ensure that the result doesn't depend on noetic values.
-Also, in this approach, the whole language will be made pure so that we can track every use of `&e` and `&match`.
+Also, in this approach, the whole language will be made pure so that we can track every use of `&e` and `case`.
 This approach will be a variation of [Monadic State: Axiomatization and Type Safety](https://dl.acm.org/doi/abs/10.1145/258949.258970), or [Monadic Regions](https://dl.acm.org/doi/abs/10.1145/1016848.1016867).

 Then, why Neut didn't take this more "principled" approach?
 This is because the virtue of noetic types lies in making our experience with certain fragments of the language better.
 Indeed, we can already do the same thing without noetic stuff by using unsafe casts appropriately.
 Although we can make the language pure and change the formulation of noemata into `noema(s, A)`, pursuing local generality here by modifying the whole language will go against the purpose of noetic types; They are there to provide certain safe patterns of uses of unsafe casts.